Blog

 Replit Agent is an autonomous AI coding agent that turns natural-language descriptions into full applications.
 It sets up the project structure, generates frontend and backend code, and then tests its own output in a browser, fixing bugs automatically before handing the result back to you.

 Agent 3 (the latest version) supports over 50 programming languages and frameworks, but works best with JavaScript, TypeScript, and Python.
 It offers Lite Build for quick prototypes (3-5 minutes) and Full Build for comprehensive apps (10+ minutes).
 A Max Autonomy mode lets Agent work continuously for up to 200 minutes.
-You can also import projects from Lovable, Bolt, or GitHub and continue building inside Replit.
+You can also import projects from Lovable, Bolt.new, or GitHub and continue building inside Replit.

 The free Starter plan includes limited daily Agent credits and one published app.
 The Core plan costs $25/month and includes $25 in usage credits for Agent, deployments, and databases.
 One thing to watch: Replit uses effort-based pricing for Agent checkpoints, so costs vary by task complexity.
 Heavy users report spending $100 to $300 per month beyond the base plan.